htw-imi-showtime/showtime-website/content/ss24/bachelor/b5-PAM/_index.md

 # card_description is deprecated, will be replaced by abstract/and or claim
 card_description = "Upgrading, Reworking and rewriting a Project Tool for a certain Company"
 # Names are optional, team size is sufficient
-team = ["Margarita Doiko", "Hamzeh Hamzeh", "Anh Phuc Hoang", "Lukas Oswald"] supervisor = ["Dr.Sue-Ann Bäsler, Martin Singer, Vu Minh Le, Mariam Maisuradze"] draft = false
+team = ["Margarita Boiko", "Hamzeh Hamzeh", "Anh Phuc Hoang", "Lukas Oswald"] supervisor = ["Dr.Sue-Ann Bäsler, Martin Singer, Vu Minh Le, Mariam Maisuradze"] draft = false